Christoph/MultilingualTextAnalysis/README.md

 Structure:
 - Everything before line 246 loads libraries and defines functions.
-- Lines 246 - 273 define the best performing settings for the MLP classifier for each language and target.
+- Lines 246 - 273 define the best performing settings for the MLP classifier for each language and target (here frame).
 - Lines 277 - 285 define the constant parameters for the subsample reruns and the preprocessing (tfidf).
 - Lines 291 - 292 define the varied sampling settings concerning the number of observations used to train the classifiers
 - Lines 296 - 297 train the MLP models on the sampled datasets and evaluate their performances using manually coded datasets.